Kim is a holistic health coach and a toxic-free lifestyle consultant. She obtained her studies from the Institute for Integrative Nutrition.

 - You can also use a dehydrator to make a large batch.

 If you don't have a dehydrator, it is well worth the investment.
 They actually use less energy compared to leaving your oven on for hours.
 You can find a reliable dehydrator for about $50-70 online.
 In addition, you can dry other types of food including fruits, veggies, and homemade fruit roll ups.

 8. Meat and Potatoes

 - 1 lb ground meat (lamb, beef, chicken, turkey, or liver)*

 - 1 large sweet potato (cooked and mashed)

 - 1 large egg

-- 5 tbs large flake rolled oats or 4 tbs ground flax seed meal
+- 5 tbsp large flake rolled oats or 4 tbsp ground flaxseed meal

 *Note: Chicken and turkey are lower in fat and might be a better choice for an overweight dog.